dotnet/arcade/Documentation/VSTSGuidance.md

   builds/
     $(GitHubOrg)/
       $(GitHubRepoName)/
-        $(OrgName)-$(RepoName)-{internal|public}.yml
+        scenario.yml
 ```

 ## Source Code

-For now, everything should be in Dotnet-Internal and any code that is public should be on GitHub
+For now, everything should be in 'internal' and any code that is public should be on GitHub

 ### VSTS repos should:
 -  Be mirrored from GitHub, if not internal only.
--  Internal-only projects should only be in the DotNet-Internal project with no github equivalent
+-  Internal-only projects should only be in the 'internal' project with no github equivalent

 ### Naming conventions
--  $(orgName)-$(repoName)-{internal|public*}   (we're not using 'trusted' anymore.
-It's redundant)
+-  $(orgName)-$(repoName)
 -  Again - *No plan to have public repos in VSTS at this time

 ### Example:
 ```
-dotnet-public:
-dotnet\corefx\<BuildDefName>
-dotnet-internal:
-dotnet\corefx\<BuildDefName>-internal
+Project: Public:
+  Repo: dotnet/corefx - Located in GitHub
+  Repo: dotnet/coreclr - Located in GitHub
+Project: Internal:
+  Repo: dotnet-corefx
+  Repo: dotnet-coreclr
+  Repo: Microsoft-visualfsharp
 ```

 Both of these would point to the same yaml file in the forks of the repo:

 - GitHub: dotnet\corefx
-- VSTS: dotnet-corefx-internal
+- VSTS: dotnet-corefx
 - The only differences here are:

-Repo name (since they are different forks).
-The intention is to highlight that the VSTS fork is internal vs. public.
+  - Repo name: Repos are top level objects in VSTS so we have an org prefix
-Leaf folder/build def name (depending on how vsts's pipelines folder work goes)
+  - Leaf folder/build def name (depending on how vsts's pipelines folder work goes)

 ## Terms

 From time to time, there are some terms you might encounter in documentation or otherwise.
 Here's some I've run across so far and the interpretation.
 -  collection  --> account --> instance  (top level thing - e.g. devdiv.visualstudio.com)
 -  team --> group of indivduals.
 Largely is about the backlog, not much more.
 In our case we're not using for permissions.
--